Klingbar focus groups

 Open with a stimulus, watch the room react

-Drop in a tagline, a paragraph of body copy, a screenshot description, a pricing-page brief — anything you'd put in front of a real recruit.
-Each persona answers in their own voice.
-Responses stream live, threaded by persona, with the resonance verdict attached as it lands.
+An organization-scoped Marketing specialty could accept a tagline, a paragraph of body copy, a screenshot description, or a pricing-page brief — anything you'd put in front of a real recruit.
+Each persona would answer in its own voice.
+Responses could stream threaded by persona, with the resonance verdict attached as it lands.

-Probe disagreement on the spot.
-Personas are instructed to push back, get bored, refuse — that's where the signal lives.
-Run another turn whenever you want to dig deeper into one objection.
+The facilitator bot could probe disagreement.
+Personas would be instructed to push back, get bored, or refuse — that's where the signal would live.
+The organization could request another turn to dig deeper into one objection.

 You